Harvesting stem cells from a genetically matched, non-family member adult. We find these donors through national registries.

 Types of bone marrow transplant

 Stem cells form many other types of cells.
-At UW Health, we offer a variety of transplant options using all stem cell sources.
+UW Health Kids offers a variety of transplant options using all stem cell sources.
 Your doctor will decide the best type of transplant for your child.
 The types of transplants include:

 Harvesting stem cells from your child’s own bones or blood.